TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 though she is more likely to side with Ilphas.
 She hopes to outlive Ilphas and Maiele and bring around a positive change for the village.

+**Servant Orihil** (LE elf spy man) works closely with Maiele, enjoying her power and the benefits that come with it.
+She has lead him to believe that the magic restrictions are preventing the village from reaching its best outcomes.
-**Servant Orihil** (LE elf common man) works closely with Maiele, being corrupted with bribes.
-He spies on the other Elders for Maiele which helps her know their secrets.
-He will decline to speak to anybody but the Elders, as his job keeps him so busy - though he is efficient at it.
-He will speak against Maiele if it's in his interest.
+He spies on the other Elders and other villagers for Maiele.
+He will generally decline to speak to anybody but the Elders, as his job keeps him so busy - though he is efficient at it.

 ### Shafina residence